dunhamsteve/aoc2021/README.md

 **Day 19**

 This one was a bit of a slog.
 Dunno if I have the best solution, but it's fast, if complicated.
 I decided that an invariant would be the vectors between points, with some normalization that is described at the head of `day19/Main.idr`.

+**Day 20**

+The trick here was that an infinite number of cells can change in the actual input.